Victoria Brittain: Background

 Brittain was born in India and was three or four years old when she went to Britain – as she said in a 2018 interview: "My father was part of the so-called British Empire and he was like a leftover from that period."

-Brittain has lived and worked in Saigon, Algiers, Nairobi, London and Washington, DC, and has reported from more than two dozen African countries, as well as the Middle East, particularly Palestine and Lebanon, and Cuba.
-She worked for The Guardian for more than two decades and has written for many other outlets and publications, including Afrique/Asie, Le Monde Diplomatique, The Nation, Race and Class.
+Brittain has lived and worked in Saigon, Algiers, Nairobi, London and Washington, DC, and has reported from more than two dozen African countries, as well as the Middle East (particularly Palestine and Lebanon) and Cuba.
+She worked for The Guardian for more than two decades and has written for many other outlets and publications, including Afrique/Asie, Le Monde Diplomatique, The Nation, and Race and Class.
 In 1993, MI5 began a three-year surveillance operation (including phone-tapping and bugging her house) against Brittain as a total of £250,000 of money had arrived in her bank account, possibly laundered from Libyan sources.
 It was later discovered that this money was from the Ghanaian military officer Kojo Tsikata.
-Brittain had agreed to channel Tsikata's funds for a libel case against The Independent through her personal account; unbeknown to her, Tsikata was receiving funds for his suit from Libya.
+Brittain had agreed to channel Tsikata's funds for a libel case against The Independent through her personal account; unbeknownst to her, Tsikata was receiving funds for his suit from Libya.

 Her work has focused on human rights and she has written widely and given lectures related to Guantanamo Bay prison.
 Her activist writings and work encompass plays – Guantanamo (Tricycle Theatre, 2004), with Gillian Slovo, and The Meaning of Waiting (Purcell Room, Southbank Centre, 2010) – and broadcasts on various media outlets.
 She was a consultant to the United Nations on the impact of conflict on women, also the subject of a research paper for the London School of Economics.

 Books that she has written or edited include Moazzam Begg's co-authored work Enemy Combatant: My Imprisonment at Guantanamo, Bagram, and Kandahar (2006).
 Brittain is a trustee of Prisoners of Conscience and of the Ariel and Melbourne Trust.
 She was a founder member of the annual Palestine Festival of Literature in 2008, and is a trustee of the Palestine Book Awards.

-As of 2020, Brittain is chair of Declassified UK, an investigative journalism organisation with a focus on UK foreign, military and intelligence policies.
+As of 2020, Brittain was chair of Declassified UK, an investigative journalism organisation with a focus on UK foreign, military and intelligence policies.